 top of page

-NonViolent Resistance therapy (NVR) helps clinicians and caregivers recover their diminished sense of agency facing young and adult children who harm themselves or others, withdraw socially, are addicted to digital media or cannabis, threaten suicide, or reject any kind of help, including therapy.
+NonViolent Resistance therapy and practice (NVR) helps clinicians and caregivers recover their diminished agency facing young and adult children who harm themselves or others, avoid, withdraw socially, become digital media or cannabis, threaten suicide, or reject any kind of help, including therapy.

-The course spans four, six-hour study days, or 24 hours in total.
-The first three days are consecutive and consist of frontal presentations, discussions, and exercises.
-This part is followed by three months of assignment work, during which participants learn how to integrate various aspects of the NVR approach into their ongoing work, and lead integral NVR interventions.
-Participants log their learning experiences during these three months; are encouraged to maintain peer-support, and are offered group and individual supervision (for extra charge).
-At the end of this three-month period, participants attend the fourth study day, during which they reflect on their experiences and discuss cases.
+The course is usually delivered online, and spans four, six-hour study days, or 24 hours in total.
+The first three days are consecutive.
+This part is followed by three months of discretionary assignment work, during which participants can learn how to integrate various aspects of the NVR approach into their ongoing work.
+This interval if followed by a study day, devoted to refelctive practice.

 What you will learn

-The Foundation Level (Generic NVR) module introduces NVR’s core principles and practices.
-During the course participants learn:
+The Foundation Level module introduces NVR’s core principles and practices.
+During the course participants will:

-• NVR’s core concepts and values as a philosophy of self and care
+• Acquire NVR’s core concepts and values as a philosophy of self and care.

-• NVR's position in relation to attachment, trauma, and behavior-based approaches
+• Understand NVR's position in relation to attachment, trauma, and behaviour-based approaches.

-• How to manage an integral NVR process based on a didactic, step-by-step, process model of transition from caregiver helplessness to empowerment
+• Learn how an integral NVR process unfolds, based on a didactic, step-by-step, process model of transition from caregiver helplessness to empowerment.

-• How to address typical obstacles to change such as parental despair, parental mistrust, anxiety, guilt, shame, accommodation, protectiveness, fear, trauma; beliefs about the parental role, about parental authority and about adult autonomy
+• Address typical barriers to change such as parental despair, parental mistrust, anxiety, guilt, shame, accommodation, protectiveness, fear, and trauma.

 • Supporting a client to draft an announcement